Praga Koneser Center: Commerce and services

 The historical Spirit Warehouse building will be converted into shopping area of the Praga Koneser Center.
 Additionally, the space in the newly built buildings will also be available to the merchandisers and service providers.
 The best brands, boutiques, chic fashion stores, numerous restaurants and cafes will be gathered on the site of the former Warsaw Vodka Factory "Koneser".

 Office space

 The project involves the creation of 22,000 m2 of office space in Class A and B +.
 The historical Kordegarda building has already been adapted for office space.

-The current state of the project
+Current state of the project

 The old Kordegarda and administration building were the first of the factory complex to undergo renovation.
 Revitalization project has been prepared by the Juvenes Project company.
 The elevation of the buildings have been restored with utmost precision, paying attention to every detail.
 The roofs and ceilings has been replaced and the historic casement windows restored.
 Some parts of the original flooring on the ground floor has also been kept intact.